Welcome to McCarthy Equine Dentistry

 My horse is fat and rides well.
 Why does it still need floated?

-How often does my horse need its teeth done?
+How often does my horse need its teeth floated?

 What is a routine float?